melodic-software/centralized-configuration/src/Configuration.API.Client/DTOs/README.txt

-﻿These models are API model contracts, and are defined as either an inputor an output model.
+﻿These DTOs are API model contracts, and are defined as either an input or an output model.
-These can also be referred to as DTOs (data transfer objects)